 While it is unclear when and how bad a recession will be, it is also unclear how each P2P lending platform will handle a recession.

 7 – Psychological Risk (You Are A Risk)

-While P2P lending is a more passive investing strategy compared to other investment types like stock picking, there are psychological risks involved.
+While P2P lending is a more passive investment strategy compared to other investment types like stock picking, there are psychological risks involved.

 Greed and fear are the big psychological risks for investors.

-While it can hurt to see defaults the smartest thing is to analyse why you have defaults.
-This brings me to a follow up question on how to reduce risks when investing in P2P lending.
+While it can hurt to see defaults the smartest thing is to analyze why you have defaults.
+This brings me to a follow-up question on how to reduce risks when investing in P2P lending.

 4 Ways to Reduce Risks in P2P Lending